alzh9000/cs262-logical-clocks/README.md

 # Usage
 python logical_clocks.py
 You don't need to use pip to install any packages.
+After two minutes have elapsed, the simulation will stop running automatically.
+Press Ctrl+C to shut it down.

 # Spec
 Scale Models and Logical Clocks
 Due Sunday by 11:59pm Points 20 Submitting a website url or a file upload Available after Feb 27 at 2pm In this assignment, you and your partner will build a model of a small, asynchronous distributed system.
 It will run on a single machine, but you will model multiple machines running at different speeds.
 Multiple processes connecting using sockets

 And you will build a logical clock for each of the model machines.